 A primary goal of the city's comprehensive plan is protecting the Island's natural environment.
 The use of land on the Island should be based on the principle that the Island's environmental resources are finite and must be maintained at a sustainable level.
 Standards and review procedures for trees and vegetation within critical areas and their buffers are necessary to maintain or improve the functions and values of critical areas, implement the city's comprehensive plan, provide for reasonable maintenance or enhancement of views, and allow for appropriate vegetation maintenance and hazard tree removal.
-Tree or vegetation removal, coppicing or pruning is prohibited within critical areas and their buffers unless allowed pursuant to BIMC 16.20.090 (A) through (D) or approved by the director as provided in BIMC 16.20.0090.F.
+Tree or vegetation removal, coppicing or pruning is prohibited within critical areas and their buffers unless allowed pursuant to BIMC 16.20.090 (A) through (D) or approved by the director as provided in BIMC 16.20.090.F.

 A. Applicability.

-- 1. This Section applies to any tree and vegetation activity within geologically hazardous areas and their setbacks and wetlands and fish and wildlife habitat conservation areas and their buffers, and Native Vegetation Protection Areas as described in BIMC 16.20.100.E. - B. The following tree and vegetation activities do not require city review or pre-approval: - 1.
-General pruning of trees and shrubs provided: - a.
-Pruning operations of trees do not remove more than 10 percent of living material (branches, stems and leaves) of an individual tree within any three-year period; provided that up to 25 percent may be removed with an ISA-certified arborist on site; - b.
-No portion of a live branch or stem more than 6 inches in diameter is removed from any tree; - c.
-Pruning operations use the natural pruning system to maintain the characteristic growth pattern of trees and shrubs. - d.
-Pruning activities conform to applicable practices of ANSI A300 (Part 1 2017) Tree, Shrub and Other Woody Plant Management Standard Practices (Pruning), as amended, or City of Bainbridge Island pruning standards (hyperlink); - e.
-Trees and shrubs are not located in or overhanging a Type F stream; - f.
-The practice known as topping the reduction of tree size by cutting live branches and leaders to stubs, without regard to long-term tree health or structural integrity is prohibited.
+This Section applies to any tree and vegetation activity within critical areas and their buffers or setbacks except for exempt activities described in BIMC 16.20.040. geologically hazardous areas and their setbacks and wetlands and fish and wildlife habitat conservation areas and their buffers, and Native Vegetation Protection Areas as described in BIMC 16.20.100.E.

+B. The following tree and vegetation activities do not require city review or pre-approval:

+- 1. General pruning of trees and shrubs provided: - a.
+Pruning operations of trees that do not remove more than 10 percent of living material (branches, stems and leaves) of an individual tree within any three-year period; - b.
+Pruning operations conducted with an ISA-certified arborist on site that remove from 10 percent to 25 percent of living material within any three-year period; - c.
+No portion of a live branch or stem more than 6 inches in diameter is removed from any tree; - d.
+Pruning operations use the natural pruning system to maintain the characteristic growth pattern of trees and shrubs;